opendistro-for-elasticsearch/sql/docs/experiment/ppl/functions/condition.rst

 Usage: nullif(field1, field2) return null if two parameters are same, otherwiser return field1.

-Argument type: all the supported data type, (NOTE : if two parametershas different type, return result is correct, but return type could be wrong)
+Argument type: all the supported data type, (NOTE : if two parameters has different type, if two parameters has different type, you will fail semantic check)

 Return type: any